Midyan3/OurWay/README.md

 # Our Way

-**Our Way** is a Flutter-based Android app designed to help people connect with others in their area for activities like biking, basketball, and more.
+**Our Way** is a Flutter-based app designed to help people connect with others in their area for activities like biking, basketball, and more.
 The app is currently in its early stages of development.

 ## Features